- 29 May

 Given how well Ugarte has performed this season, a €60m release clause is not extremely expensive in today’s market – especially for a player who turned 22 very recently.
 If any clubs with that amount of spending power feel that they can use him in a regular starting role, they should absolutely consider pursuing him.

-To no one’s surprise, Chelsea are among the sides who have been linked with him.
-In this case, though, this would be a very smart and sensible signing for them as they are in desperate need of a defensively sound holding midfielder.
+To no one’s surprise, Chelsea are closing in on a deal.
+In this case, though, this would be a very smart and sensible signing for them as they are in desperate need of a defensively-sound holding midfielder.
 A double pivot containing someone of Ugarte’s defensive qualities and Enzo Fernandez’s on-ball ability could well dominate the Premier League for the next decade.